lingasc/icebreaker-generator-thanks/README.md

 ## ~~Bonus Features:~~ For Future Deployment: Special Website Interactivity!

 Here are features I already built that I had to take out to make this site play nice with GitHub Pages.
-Once I figure out a cost-free, clean migration and hosting of dynamic webpages, I will launch the full version of the site, complete with:
+Once I figure out a cost-free, clean migration and hosting of dynamic webpages, and time, I may launch the full version of the site, where:

 - Colors change from sunrise to dusk depending on user's local time of day
 - Greetings subheading changes depending on your local time of day